Characters: Fire Emblem Awakening First Generation Females

 - The First Cut Is the Deepest: She is hurting over her unrequited love for Chrom, and initially believes she will never love again.
 In the Bad Future, her daughter Severa was convinced that Cordelia was still so devoted to the already dead Chrom that she gave her life fighting for him, though in actuality, she was fighting for Severa's sake.

 - Gameplay and Story Integration: She's mentioned to have an incredibly wide set of talents, and fittingly, through reclassing she can learn to use any weapon type in a game Details .
-Aside from the Avatar, she's the only first generation character able to do so without DLC (Ricken technically also can, but none of his classes have access to dark magic).
+Aside from the Avatar, she's the only first generation character able to do so without DLC (Ricken and Virion technically also can, but none of their classes have access to dark magic).

 - Gameplay and Story Segregation: Cordelia mentions in a Support conversation with Severa that she chose to become a Pegasus Knight because she was a lousy runner.
 However, one of her reclassing options is the Mercenary line (and she can become a powerful one to boot).